Three Tall Women

-Three Tall Women is a 1990 two-act play by Edward Albee, which premiered at Vienna's English Theatre in 1991.
-It is about three women — a woman in her 90s, a woman in her 50s, and a woman in her 20s — who are unnamed in the play but referred to in the script as A, B and C. In the first act, B and C are a caretaker and lawyer for A, respectively, while in the second act they have become personifications of A from earlier in her life.
-The character of A, the oldest woman, is based in part on Albee's own mother.
+Three Tall Women is a two-act play by Edward Albee that premiered at Vienna's English Theatre in 1991.
+The three unnamed women, one in her 90s, one in her 50s, and one in her 20s, are referred to in the script as A, B, and C. The character of A, the oldest woman, is based in part on Albee's mother.
+In the first act, B is the caretaker and C is the lawyer for A, while in the second act they become personifications of A from earlier in her life.

-An off-Broadway production of Three Tall Women in 1994 won numerous awards, including the 1994 Pulitzer Prize for Drama, Albee's third Pulitzer.
+An off-Broadway production of Three Tall Women in 1994 won numerous awards, including the Pulitzer Prize for Drama, Albee's third Pulitzer.
 Critics widely considered the play a return to form for Albee, after a string of critically derided plays in the 1980s.
-Three Tall Women finally premiered on Broadway in 2018, where it again received significant acclaim, including star Glenda Jackson winning the Tony Award for Best Actress.
+Three Tall Women premiered on Broadway in 2018, again earning significant acclaim, including star Glenda Jackson winning the Tony Award for Best Actress.